ericisberg/azcloud_resume/README.md

-# **CloudResumeChallenge: Your Resume in Azure**
+# **Cloud Resume Challenge: Your Resume in Azure**

-Welcome to my solution for the Azure Resume Challenge!
+Welcome to my solution for the Cloud Resume Challenge (Azure Flavor)!
 This project aims to showcase a resume in Azure using a combination of front-end and back-end resources, with an integrated visitor counter powered by Azure Functions.

 ## **Live Demo**
 Experience the solution in action.
 [View the live demo here](https://www.ericisberg.cloud/).